Alton Towers

 ABOUT

 Alton Towers first opened to the public on a regular basis following the opening of Alton Towers railway station.
-Money raised from railway excursions was paid to the earl and helped to maintain the upkeep of the grounds.
+Money raised from railway excursions was paid to the Earl to help maintain the grounds.

 In 1990, Broome sold Alton Towers to The Tussauds Group, then a division of Pearson plc, after his development of the former Battersea Power Station encountered financial difficulties.
 The change of park ownership brought another era of development, involving the opening of new themed areas and attractions, such as Runaway Mine Train (1992), The Haunted House (1992), Toyland Tours (1994), and Nemesis (1994).
-The Thunderlooper opened in 1990, but closed in 1996 due to complaints about the noise and height of the ride.
 Tussauds' park development team from 1990 to 2002 included attraction producer John Wardley among others.

 In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it with its then-subsidiary Merlin Entertainments.
 Dubai International Capital also gained 20% of Merlin Entertainment.

 On 17 July 2007, Alton Towers was sold to private investment firm Prestbury under a sale and leaseback agreement.
 Merlin continues to operate the site under a renewable 35-year lease.
-As of 2023, the property is owned by LXi REIT plc.
+As of 2024, the property is owned by LondonMetric Property.

 In 2020, Alton Towers operated on a shortened season due to the COVID-19 pandemic, operating on a limited capacity from 4 July to 5 November.
 The resort resumed normal operations on 12 April 2021.

-2025 saw the opening of Toxicator in Forbidden Valley, a brand new HUSS suspended topspin, on the 15th of March.
-It is located on the former site of Ripsaw.
-2025 also saw a cut to entertainment offerings, with the main stage on the lawn being removed, and roaming actors no longer appearing.
+In 2024, Nemesis was revamped as Nemesis Reborn after a year-long refurbishment, along with a revamp of the surrounding Forbidden Valley area.
+The following year saw the opening of Toxicator in the area, a HUSS suspended topspin, on the former site of Ripsaw.
+2025 also saw a cut to entertainment offerings, with the stage on the lawn being removed and a decrease in live actors.

 You might be interested